Mimikkk/impl-plugin-obsidian-vaultsync/readme.md

 ### Prerequisites

 - Multiple devices running Obsidian
-  - ObsidianSync plugin installed on all devices
+  - VaultSync plugin installed on all devices
 - Devices connected to the same WLAN network

 ### Installation

-1. Download the ObsidianSync plugin from the repository
+1. Download the VaultSync plugin from the repository
 2. Install in your Obsidian vault through the Community Plugins section
 3. Enable the plugin in Obsidian settings

 ### Configuration

-1. Open ObsidianSync settings in Obsidian
+1. Open VaultSync settings in Obsidian
 2. Set a unique identifier for your vault
 3. Configure which folders to include/exclude from synchronization
 4. Save your settings